 On 1 July 2004, DA signed FOST 3.
-On 29 September 2005, DA signed a Letter of Assignment transferring 46.74 acres (MI golf course) to DOI/NPS.
-DOI/NPS will complete the public benefit conveyance transfer to the City of Memphis.
+On 29 September 2005, DA signed a Letter of Assignment transferring 46.74 acres (MI golf course) to DOI/NPS, which will sign the deed transferring the golf course to the City of Memphis in 2006.

 On 4 March 2005, DA signed FOST 4 that was to result in three public benefit conveyances.
 On 2 September 2005, DA signed the deed transferring 1.57 acres on Dunn Field to the City of Memphis for the Hays Road expansion project.
 On 27 September 2005, DA signed a Letter of Assignment transferring 17.66 acres of Dunn Field to DOI/NPS.
 On 20 December 2005, the City of Memphis notified DOI/NPS that they had declined the deed for the 17.66-acre parcel and would not submit an amendment to their approved application to acquire the adjacent 21.76-acre parcel.
-DOI/NPS proposes to return the property to DA because DOI does not have legal authority to retain accountability for property rejected by the end recipient.
-Plans for disposal of the remaining FOST 4 property are being developed.
+DOI/NPS returned the property to DA because DOI does not have legal authority to retain accountability for property rejected by the end recipient.
+On 28 July 2006, CESAM on behalf of DA offered the remaining FOST 4 property (39.42 acres) for public sale.
+As of 1 November 2006, DA had not received an acceptable bid and the public sale continued.
+CESAM continued the public sale until April 2007.
+On 17 October 2007, DA signed the deed transferring the FOST 4 property to a private development firm.